ALERTua/cisco_vpn_connect/README.md

 Cisco Anyconnect Command Line VPN Connection Script
 ---------------------

-Connect to Cisco Anyconnect VPN using command line.
+Connect to Cisco AnyConnect VPN using the command line.
 Useful if placed in the Windows Startup folder.

 ### Usage
 I. Create a new generic credential in Windows Credentials Manager